Skip to main content

 • Create your guide

-Use Checklist when you are setting up a new client, reviewing a plan before a meeting, or trying to find gaps in the data.
+Use Plan Setup when you are setting up a new client, reviewing a plan before a meeting, or trying to find gaps in the data.

-Control Panel is the dashboard view.
+Home is the command center view.
 It is designed for meeting prep and quick review, not detailed data entry.

-Use Control Panel when you want to quickly see where the client stands: what assumptions are missing, whether goals are mapped, whether insurance planning has been reviewed, whether target portfolios are assigned, and what changes or tasks are still open.
+Use Home when you want to quickly see where the client stands: what's been flagged, what changes are open, and what tasks are still pending.

 When to use each view

-Use Checklist when you are doing the work of completing the plan.
+Use Plan Setup when you are doing the work of completing the plan.
 It is best for onboarding, internal review, and making sure no major planning area has been skipped.

-Use Control Panel when you want the summary.
+Use Home when you want the summary.
 It is best before a client meeting, during an internal review, or when you need to quickly understand what still needs attention.

 Quick tip

-For a new client, start in Office > Checklist.
-Once the plan is mostly filled in, use Office > Control Panel as your meeting-prep dashboard.
+For a new client, start in Office > Plan Setup.
+Once the plan is mostly filled in, use Office > Home as your meeting-prep command center.

 Did this answer your question?